Bipartite causal inference with interference, time series data, and a random network: Introduction

-This work develops a causal inference framework for bipartite interference with time series observational data and a random bipartite network, which allows researchers to capture the dynamic nature of causal relationships in real-world settings where networks and treatment assignments change over time.
-Our contributions are the following: \begin{enumerate*}[label=(\alph*)] \item Under an exposure mapping framework, we define causal estimands of interest for each outcome unit in the bipartite temporal setting as contrasts of the unit's potential outcomes under different exposure levels averaged over time (\cref{sec:model-setup}). \item We introduce the causal assumptions of unconfoundedness for the treatment and network processes conditional on variables of the interventional units, outcome units and the network.
-We establish the unconfoundedness for the outcome unit's exposure, which implies that we can estimate the outcome-unit-specific effects while conditioning \textit{only} on temporally-varying information (\cref{sec:model-setup}).
-In our work, the unconfoundedness assumptions are at the level on which the randomness occurs (treatment, network) in contrast with existing work that places assumptions on the exposure directly \citep{Zigler2020, Doudchenko2020}.
-These results hold for binary, continuous, or multivariate exposures. \item Focusing on binary exposures, we develop matching procedures to estimate causal effects for each outcome unit (\cref{matching}).
-The proposed algorithms match an outcome unit's exposed time periods to unexposed time periods, one-to-one, one-to-two, or one-to-one-or-two, while specifying that matched time periods occur close in time, and satisfy balance constraints for the time-varying covariates.
-We show that the bias of the matching estimators is bounded, and can be made arbitrarily small by imposing stricter tolerance parameters (\cref{matching}). \item Our approach infers the causal effect of the interventional units' treatment on each outcome unit separately.
-We establish how results on multiple outcome units can be combined to test a global null hypothesis of no treatment effect (\cref{matching}). \item In an extensive simulation study, we showcase that our approach performs well for estimating the outcome-unit effects and results in appropriate inference (\cref{sec:simu}). \item We use our methodology to study whether smoke from wildfires affects outdoor physical activity in the San Francisco Bay area (\cref{sec:real-data}).
-We find that exposure to smoke from wildfires leads to a decrease in the number of bike rental hours in the city of San Francisco, but does not significantly alter bike use in nearby regions. \end{enumerate*} We conclude with a discussion (\cref{discussion}).
+From a statistical perspective, our contributions are the following: \begin{enumerate*}[label=(\alph*)] \item Under an exposure mapping framework, we define two causal estimands for an outcome unit, the \textit{immediate} effect and the \textit{carryover} effect which represent the effect of the most recent and past exposures, respectively (\cref{sec:model-setup}).
+These estimands are defined as contrasts of potential outcomes for a given outcome unit averaged across time. \item We introduce unconfoundedness assumptions for the treatment and network processes conditional on variables of the interventional units, outcome units and the network.
+We establish the unconfoundedness for the outcome unit's most recent and carryover exposures, which implies that we can estimate the outcome-unit-specific effects while conditioning \textit{only} on temporally-varying information (\cref{sec:model-setup}).
+These results hold for binary, continuous, and multivariate exposures. \item Focusing on binary exposure mappings for the most recent and past exposures, we propose estimators for the immediate and carryover effects that combine ideas from matching and covariate balancing.
+We show that the bias of the estimators is bounded, and can be made arbitrarily small based on the choice of algorithmic parameters (\cref{sec:matching}). \item In an extensive simulation study, we showcase that our approach performs well for estimating the outcome-unit effects (\cref{sec:simu_real_data}). \item Using this approach, we find that smoke exposure from wildfires leads to an immediate reduction in the number of bike rental hours in the city of San Francisco, but does not significantly alter bike usage in nearby regions, and it does not have carryover effects (\cref{sec:real-data}). \end{enumerate*} We conclude with a discussion (\cref{discussion}).